wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     The station list file is a source of metadata for `synop2bufr` to provide the information missing in the alphanumeric SYNOP report and required in the BUFR SYNOP.

+!!! question
     Convert `message.txt` to BUFR format.

-Use bufr_dump to find the following:
+Inspect the resulting BUFR data using `bufr_dump`.

+!!! question

+    Find the following variables:

     - Air temperature (K) of the report
     - Total cloud cover (%) of the report
     - Total period of sunshine (mins) of the report
     - Wind speed (m/s) of the report

+!!! tip

+    You may find the last command of the [ecCodes primer](#eccodes-primer) section useful.

 ### Exercise 4
 Navigate to the `exercise-materials/synop2bufr-exercises/ex_4` directory and inspect the SYNOP message file message.txt: